And lo, the beast looked upon the face of beauty. And it stayed its hand from killing. And from that day, it was as one dead.

 The movie's actually pretty clear on why Kong is a perfect mascot.
 He's Petrox's way of answering to Exxon's "We'll put a tiger in your tank!" slogan.
 A giant gorilla is better than a normal-sized tiger any day.

 Gorn: Kong's death, as well as the death of the giant snake.
-Kong literally tears its head off.
+Kong tears its head off.

 Made of Explodium: Rampaging through the city, Kong picks up electrically powered subway cars and tosses them from the trestle, making them explode dramatically.